WeblateOrg/weblate/README.md

 ### Local Development

+**weblate** runs on Python 3.7 and Django.
+In order to develop locally, install Python 3

+Since you're most likely using Python 2 for your other projects, it's best to use a virtual environment for developing weblate:
+ `python3 -m venv venv; source venv/bin/activate`

+Install requirements:
+ `pip install -r requirements.txt --no-binary pygobject`

 This process isn't quite working yet, but when it is, you should be able to run:
 `docker build -t local --file mscli-Dockerfile .`
 `docker run local`